 During the year, the Group continued to participate in top-tier highways construction and maintenance projects in the PRC and overseas countries.
-There were thirty-eight (2019: forty-six) sales contracts of asphalt mixing plants completed by the Group during the year and the asphalt mixing plants were used in major highway construction and maintenance projects such as Xichang Ring Expressway (西昌繞城高速), Guangan Ring Expressway (廣安繞城高速), Xiongan Section of Jingxiong Expressway (京雄高速公路雄安段), Chongging Hechang Expressway (重慶合長高速公路) etc. Revenue from sales of asphalt mixing plants decreased by approximately 13.9% during the year, whereas, the sales of asphalt mixing plants accounted for approximately 85.5% (2019: 84.4%) of the total revenue of the Group.
-Such decrease was mainly attributable to the impact from the outbreak of COVID-19 in early 2020.
-Not only did the Group experience difficulties in arranging the logistics for goods delivery to some of our customers in certain provinces in China in early 2020, but certain job sites of our customers also suspended operations and deferred the commissioning of our asphalt mixing plants.
-Although transportation restrictions in China have been gradually lifted in the second guarter of 2020, there were still some delays in the issuing of acceptance of commissioning of our asphalt mixing plants, resulting in the Group not being able to recognise the revenue of certain contracts in 2020.
-The Group's gross profit decreased to RMB77,997,000 (2019: RMB87,729,000) which was primarily due to the decrease in sales of asphalt mixing plants and the increase in impairment of inventories amounted to RMB32,977,000 (2019: RMB27,441,000) as a result of slow moving raw materials and work in progress; which was partially offset by the decrease in gross loss of operating lease business to RMB4,719,000 (2019: RMB7,519,000).
+There were forty-one (2020: thirty-eight) sales contracts of asphalt mixing plants completed by the Group during the year and the asphalt mixing plants were used in major highway construction and maintenance projects such as Anhui Bengbu-Wuhe Expressway (安徽蚌五高速), Hegang-Dalian Expressway (鶴大高速), Dhaka Highway (達卡公路), Suihua-Daqing Expressway (綏大高速) etc. Revenue from sales of asphalt mixing plants increased by approximately 18.9% during the year, whereas, the sales of asphalt mixing plants accounted for approximately 89.8% (2020: 85.5%) of the total revenue of the Group.
+Such increase was mainly attributable to the increase in sales of the Group due to the gradual recovery of the economy from the impact of the Coronavirus Disease 2019 ("COVID-19") pandemic.
+The Group's gross profit increased to RMB140,421,000 (2020: RMB77,997,000) which was mainly attributable to the increase in sales of asphalt mixing plants; the decrease in provision for impairment of inventories to RMB5,717,000 (2020: RMB32,977,000); and the absence of impairment of property, plant and equipment (2020: RMB3,677,000).